Everyone has an accent, and it’s part of what makes us unique.

 While some speech therapy services are covered by insurance, accent modification is not one of them.
 This means all costs must be paid out-of-pocket.
-Many people delay or forgo accent modification simply because of the price - which can have downstream effects on their academic or professional life.
+Many people delay or forgo accent modification simply because of the price, which can then have downstream effects on their academic or professional life.

 One alternative is to receive accent modification services from an SLP online via video conferencing.
 Working with a speech therapist online provides the same great level of service but at a considerably reduced price versus traditional in-practice settings.

-Instead of spending time traveling to and from in-person therapy sessions, patients can schedule and attend appointments from the comfort of their own home.
-Patients also have greater flexibility to schedule sessions on the dates that work best, and at the times that they prefer.
+Flexible scheduling and convenience.
+Instead of spending time traveling to and from in-person therapy sessions, you can attend appointments from the comfort of their own home.
+You also have greater flexibility to schedule sessions on the dates that work best and at the times you prefer, often including evenings and weekends.

-Because all Expressable therapists are licensed Speech-language pathologists, there’s no difference in quality between teletherapy and on-site therapy sessions.
+Just as effective as traditional therapy.
+When you work with a licensed speech-language pathologist, there’s no difference in quality between teletherapy and on-site therapy sessions.
 A landmark study from Kent State University showed that there was no significant difference in scores between students who participated in teletherapy versus on-site therapy.